 The Future Directions process began with churchwide conversations and a questionnaire a year ago, in the fall of 2017.
 The Future Directions Study Group (Danette Harris, John Hawkins and Pastor Tom Kinder) then took the twenty-six pages of comments and organized them into twenty-two summary statements of appreciation or dreams for our church.
 This spring the congregation responded to those statements online or with color dots on the Parish Hall wall.
 You can see the Statements and dots by clicking here.

 Now the group has studied those responses and drafted a Future Directions vision in two forms, a relatively short Unison Reading and a longer, more comprehensive working version.
 You can read them below.

 The Study Group urges you to study these drafts and speak with them or send your responses or suggestions to them at firstname.lastname@example.org.
-The congregation will be given the opportunity to vote to affirm the statements once they are in final draft form.

 Thank you for all that you have done to make these possible, and for all you will do to help us get them just right.
 The questions are:

 Do these reflect the church that our Future Directions process has been defining (you can refer back to the statements here)?
 Do you have suggestions to improve their wording?